sroscoe2/CS222-Lab-05a/README.md

 ### Attribution

-This is a lab assignment based on one used in Computer Science II (CSCE 156 & 156H) in the School of Computing at the University of Nebraska-Lincoln.
+This is a "mini lab" assignment used in CS 222 at [Saint Mary's College of California](https://www.stmarys-ca.edu/) in Fall 2025.
+It is based on one used in Computer Science II (CSCE 156 & 156H) in the School of Computing at the University of Nebraska-Lincoln.
-Originally written by Chris Bourke.
-Revised and instructions rewritten by Sarah Roscoe for CS 222 at [Saint Mary's College of California](https://www.stmarys-ca.edu/) in Fall 2025.
+Originally written by Dr. Chris Bourke.
+Instructions were condensed by Dr. Sarah Roscoe.

 ## Instructions